ZhiweiNiepku/E2VD/README.md

 # Overview

 The increasing frequency of emerging viral infections necessitates a rapid human response, highlighting the cost-effectiveness of computational methods.
 However, existing computational approaches are limited by their input forms or incomplete functionalities, preventing a unified prediction of diverse viral variation drivers and hindering in-depth applications.
 To address this issue, we propose a unified evolution-driven framework for predicting virus variation drivers, named E2VD, which is guided by virus evolutionary traits priors.
 With evolution-inspired design, E2VD comprehensively and significantly outperforms state-of-the-art methods across various virus variation drivers prediction tasks.
 Moreover, E2VD effectively captures the fundamental patterns of virus evolution.
-It not only distinguishes different types of mutations but also accurately identifies rare beneficial mutations that are critical for virus to survival, while maintains generalization capabilities on different viral lineages.
+It not only distinguishes different types of mutations but also accurately identifies rare beneficial mutations that are critical for virus to survive, while maintains generalization capabilities across different lineages of SARS-CoV-2 and different types of viruses.
 Importantly, with predicted biological drivers, E2VD perceives virus evolutionary trends, in which potential high-risk mutation sites are accurately recommended.
 Overall, E2VD represents a unified, structure-free, and interpretable approach for analyzing and predicting viral evolutionary fitness, providing an ideal alternative to costly wet-lab measurements to accelerate responses to emerging viral infections.

 ![overall](./media/overall.png)